WebAhead8/e-Sketchy/README.md

 | Bushra Shwiki | Haneen Awad | May Darawshi | Khaled Badarna |
 | -------- | -------- | -------- |-------- |

+# Notes
+* The App is not responsive YET
 # Tasks

 - [ ] Data Array